Karan-Malik/Karan-Malik/README.md

 * :earth_asia: I have also built several websites using Flask, HTML, CSS and basic Javascript.

-* :deciduous_tree: I am currently working on Data Structures and Algorithms in C++ along with stepping into the field of Competitive Data Science.

-* :bulb: I am an avid researcher as well
+* :bulb: I am an avid researcher as well with a couple of publications in respected journals.

 ## Contact Me